 Cons

-- Can be more expensive than light filtering or room-darkening window shades.
+- Can be more expensive than light filtering or room-darkening options.

 - May be too dark for some people when lowered, especially during the day.